cuplv/adapton-lab.rust/README.md

 Quick Start
 ------------

-Adapton use the latest version of the Rust language and runtime.
-To use Install rust nightly (the latest version of the compiler and runtime).
+Adapton uses the latest version of the Rust language and runtime.
+To use it, install **rust nightly** (the latest version of the compiler and runtime).
 Even better, install [`rustup.rs`](https://github.com/rust-lang-nursery/rustup.rs) and follow [its instructions for switching to the nightly channel](https://github.com/rust-lang-nursery/rustup.rs#working-with-nightly-rust).